-When we use two links to two distinct switches (Switch 2A and 2B), do we send frames to both of them? or, we just use one of them and the other one is actually standby (like HA solutions or HSRP protocol We send packets to just one.
+❑ When we use two links to two distinct switches (Switch 2A and 2B), do we send frames to both of them? or we use one of them, and the other one is actually on standby (like HA solutions or HSRP protocol

+We send packets to just one.
 That's how we double the data rate.
-If we send to both, the data rate is equal to the minimum of the two.
+If we send to both, the data rate equals the minimum of the two.